 Work in progress

 This initiative is still at a relatively early stage.
-The Primer that was just released (8 October 2020) explains its goals and the approach used.
-Specific actions are expected to take shape in the next few months.
-For any questions or suggestions please contact us at email@example.com
+The Primer was released on 8 October 2020 and explains its goals and the approach taken.
+For updates go to the dedicated COVIDEA website.
+For any questions or suggestions please contact us at firstname.lastname@example.org